GiGurra/franklin/README.md

 ### Update some documents

 Per document updates completely replace the previous content.
 They are atomic - per mongodb design (as is the franklin in-memory implementation).

-All updates respect unique index constraints and will return failing futures if the required conditions are not met.
+All updates respect unique index constraints or return failing futures.

 ```scala